raphael-jms/micro-orbiting/README.md

 ros2 launch micro_orbiting_mpc spacecraft_mpc_node.nominal_mpc.py
 ```

-The parameters can be changed in
+The parameters can be changed in the corresponding parameter file (for the case of the example above, `config/nominal_mpc.yaml`) and include
+- MPC parameters (horizon, time step, ...)
+- the trajectory
+- MPC tuning (multiple parameter sets are possible and can be selected using the variable `param_set`, also in the config file)

 ## Available parameters in config dir: